Crystallize logo

 Limitations

 You might want to add some limitations to your promotions, and that is exactly what the limitations field does.
-You can have limitations based on the following:
+You can set the following limitations:

-• canBeCombinedWith: An array of other discounts the promotion can be combined with.
+• canBeCombinedWith: An array of other promotion identifiers this promotion can be combined with.

-• maxUsage: An integer value stating how many times a discount can be applied.
+• maxUsage: An integer value stating how many times the promotion can be applied in total.

-• maxUsagePerCustomer: Similar to maxUsage, but this time you define maximum usage per customer.
+• maxUsagePerCustomer: Similar to maxUsage, but defines the maximum usage per customer.

-• cumulativeDiscount: A boolean value to decide whether or not a discount can be applied in addition to other discounts.
+• cumulativeDiscount: A boolean value to decide whether the discount can be applied in addition to other discounts.

 • quantityPerTrigger: An integer value to specify the number of times a discount can be applied per trigger.